binaryberry/Vending-Machine/README.md

 ###### MiniComputer
 		- loads the vending machine with products and coins on initialization - by default it can hold 100 products, and starts full
-		- calculates amount inserted
+		- calculates and keeps track of amount inserted
-		- decides to release product
+		- decides whether to release product
 		- asks for more money if money inserted not enough
 		- calculates change that needs to be returned and knows how many coins to return
-		- updates container inventory, till inventory and current budget
+		- cashes in the money inserted